This post is part of series documenting travel in Myanmar, Cuba and Iran: Introduction.

 June 2015.
 Its midnight, rain drops are drumming metal roof of my guesthouse.
 Arrived finally to Katha after full day of traveling in train, and lastly hour ride in darkness from train station at Naba.
 Road was mostly good and tuktuk boy let his machine fly.

 George Orwell’s first novel, Burmese Days was my favourites while living in neighbouring Thailand.
 Orwell, or Eric Arthur Blar as his real name was, was stationed in British Burma after WW1.
-He served Indian Imperial Police in several locations, and became deeply disillusioned about colonial system he was part of.
-Contemporary anecdotes of Orwell describe him a loner and, rather than spending time with British empire builders called pukka sahib‘s, he stays with Burmese locals or reading books.
+He served Indian Imperial Police in several locations, and became disillusioned about colonial system he was part of.
+Contemporary anecdotes of Orwell describe him a loner.
+He rather spends time with Burmese locals or reading books, than British empire builders called pukka sahib.
 In the novel, similar character called John Flory working for a timber logging firm and living a lonely life in a remote outpost.
 It’s hard to avoid feeling that what Orwell wrote about Mr. Flory in Kyauktada, was very much his own experience as Mr. Blair in Katha.

 Search for Orwell’s house.
 Local teacher was well informed about Eric Arthur Blair, and his former home by the same street her school was.